Emacs: Keyboard Macro

-This page shows you how to use emacs keyboard macro feature, with several examples of real world use.
+This page shows you how to use emacs keyboard macro feature.

-The keyboard macro (kmacro) feature that lets you record and playback keystrokes.
-The key strokes can include calling emacs commands or commands that execute any emacs lisp functions.
+Emacs keyboard macro (kmacro) feature lets you record and playback keystrokes.
+The key strokes can include calling any emacs commands.

-If you made a mistake, you can cancel 【Ctrl+g】 (
+If you made a mistake, you can cancel Ctrl+g (Alt+x

 keyboard-quit) and start over.

-To run the keystrokes you've just recorded, call
+To run the keystrokes you've just recorded, use one of:

 kmacro-end-and-call-macro is just like